KevinHerklotz/eastereck/README.md

 Effected icons are elements that match the following selector:
 '.fa, .material-icons, .glyphicon, .icon, .octicon, .mega-octicon, .typcn'.

+#### neonflicker
+Alternating neon colors that will make your eyes bleed.

 #### pornsound
 An embarrassing porn sound is played.